 • Call options for sale are displayed in an ‘options chain’, which is a table detailing the various call options available according to their expiry date and strike price, and displays the current bid/ask spread for the premium or sale price of the contract.

-There are a large number of reasons that investors may want to buy or sell call options on a stock or some other underlying asset or security.
+There are a large number of reasons that investors may want to buy or sell calls on a stock or some other underlying asset or security.